Jammy2211/PyAutoGalaxy/paper/paper.md

 model from `LightProfile` and `Galaxy` objects, customize the model parameterization and fit it to data via a non-linear search (e.g., `dynesty` [@dynesty], `emcee` [@emcee], `PySwarms` [@pyswarms]).
 By composing a model with `Pixelization` and `Regularization` objects, the galaxy's light is reconstructed using a non-parametric rectangular grid or Voronoi mesh that accounts for irregular galaxy morphologies.
+Multiple datasets can be fitted simultaneously, using models whose parameters vary across wavelength.

 `PyAutoFit`'s graphical modeling framework allows one to simultaneously fit images of thousands of galaxies.
 Using a technique called expectation propagation, this fits each galaxy dataset one-by-one and combines the results of every fit into a global model using a self consistent Bayesian framework.
-Automated fits of complex galaxy models is possible using `PyAutoFit`'s emprical Bayes framework, which breaks the fitting of a galaxy into a a chained sequence of non-linear searches.
+Automated fitting of complex galaxy models is possible using `PyAutoFit`'s search chaining, which breaks the fitting of a galaxy into a a chained sequence of non-linear searches.
 These fits pass information gained about simpler models fitted by earlier searches to subsequent searches, which fit progressively more complex models.
 By granularizing the model-fitting procedure, automated pipelines that fit complex galaxy models without human intervention can be carefully crafted, with example pipelines found on the [autogalaxy workspace](https://github.com/Jammy2211/autogalaxy_workspace).
-To ensure the analysis and interpretation of fits to large lens datasets is feasible, `PyAutoFit`'s database tools write lens modeling results to a relational database which can be queried from hard-disk to a Python script or Jupyter notebook.
-This uses memory-light `Python` generators, ensuring it is practical fo tens of thousands of galaxies.
+To ensure the analysis and interpretation of fits to large galaxy datasets is feasible, `PyAutoFit`'s database tools write modeling results to a relational database which can be queried from hard-disk to a Python script or Jupyter notebook.
+This uses memory-light `Python` generators, ensuring it is practical for results containing tens of thousands of galaxies.

-# Workspace and HowToLens Tutorials
+# Workspace and HowToGalaxy Tutorials

 `PyAutoGalaxy` is distributed with the [autogalaxy workspace](https://github.com/Jammy2211/autogalaxy_workspace>), which contains example scripts for modeling and simulating galaxies and tutorials on how to preprocess imaging and interferometer datasets before a `PyAutoGalaxy` analysis.
-Also included are the `HowToGalaxy` tutorials, a five chapter lecture series composed of over 30 Jupyter notebooks aimed at non-experts, introducing them to galaxy morphology analysis, Bayesian inference and teaching them how to use `PyAutoGalaxy` for scientific study.
+Also included are the `HowToGalaxy` tutorials, a four chapter lecture series composed of over 20 Jupyter notebooks aimed at non-experts, introducing them to galaxy morphology analysis, Bayesian inference and teaching them how to use `PyAutoGalaxy` for scientific study.
 The lectures are available on our [Binder](https://mybinder.org/v2/gh/Jammy2211/autogalaxy_workspace/HEAD) and may therefore be taken without a local `PyAutoGalaxy` installation.